chronark/planetfall/svc/docs/src/pages/rest-api/endpoints.md

 ---
 title: Endpoints
-description: Quidem magni aut exercitationem maxime rerum eos.
+description: Manage your Planetfall endpoints
 ---

 Create, update, and delete endpoints and query their associated checks.